-The strongest CM energy divergence occurs when the circular orbiter is in the near-NHEK band ($p_c=1$) and the ingoing particle is generic ($q_1=0$).
-In general, we find the CM energy between a generic particle and circular orbiter diverges in relation to the $p$-band in which the orbiter resides,
+The strongest CM energy divergence occurs when the circular orbiter is in the near-NHEK band ($p_c=1$) and the ingoing particle is generic ($l_1\neq0,\ q_1=0$).
+In general, we find that the CM energy of a collision between a generic particle and a circular orbiter diverges according to the $p$-band in which the orbiter resides,